 Our mission statement is: “At Brooks School, we seek to provide the most meaningful educational experience our students will have in their lives.”
 Head of School John Packard says it best: “Our mission is inspirational, aspirational, and enduring.”
 There is no greater evidence of this than the fact that every member of our school community knows the mission of the school.
 At Brooks, our mission is alive.

 "My dreams are coming true at Brooks...
 I love everything about this school!"

-We hope to have an opportunity to meet you soon, and wish you the best as you search for the most meaningful educational experience of your life.
-Good luck!
+We hope to have the opportunity to meet you soon and wish you the best as you search for the most meaningful educational experience of your life.

 Brooks School is a coeducational boarding and day school, grades 9 through 12, located in North Andover, Massachusetts.
-The school does not discriminate on the basis of disability, race, gender, religion, sexual preference or color in the administration of its educational and admission policies, scholarship and loan programs, or athletics and other school-administered programs and activities.
+The school admits students of any race, color, gender, religion, sexual orientation, and national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+The school does not discriminate on the basis of disability, race, gender, religion, sexual orientation, color, or national and ethnic origin in the administration of its educational and admission policies, scholarship and loan programs, and athletics and other school-administered programs and activities.

 We are pleased to be able to offer Davis Scholarships to selected applicants.
 This scholarship is made possible through the generosity of the Shelby Cullom Davis Charitable Fund and Brooks School alumnus Andrew Davis ’81.

 To qualify for a Davis Scholarship, applicants must be strong, talented students of good character.
 These scholarships are need-based financial aid and fully cover the cost of attending Brooks School.
 Typically, the students who are selected as Davis Scholars are the first in their family to attend college.

 For more information about Davis Scholarships, please contact Associate Director of Admission, Director of Financial Aid Patrick Foley at (978) 725-6314.